 The student must complete the doctoral degree within eight (8) calendar years from the date of initial enrollment in a doctoral program.
 Six years is the maximum age allowed for course work and the comprehensive exam, other than dissertation and research hours toward a graduate degree.
-The Office of Graduate Studies, under extenuating circumstances and special petition, may approve revalidation of over-age credit hours if the original credit was earned at The University of Southern Mississippi and if the department chair approves the revalidation.
+The Graduate Studies Office, under extenuating circumstances and special petition, may approve revalidation of over-age credit hours if the original credit was earned at The University of Southern Mississippi and if the department chair approves the revalidation.
 The revalidation is secured by the student's successfully passing a special examination on the course.
 However, any student who fails to complete the doctoral degree program within the eight-year time period becomes subject to any changes in degree requirements made at any date eight years prior to graduation.
 The fee charged for the special revalidation examination is \$30 per course.
 The fee is to be paid before the revalidation examination is taken.
 Over-age extension courses cannot be revalidated.
-Revalidation forms are available in the Office of Graduate Studies.
+Revalidation forms are available in the Graduate Studies Office.

 IV.
-Credit HourLimitations
+Credit Hour Limitations

-A. Transfer of credit for graduate work done at other institutions must be approved by the department chair and dean.
+- A. Transfer of credit for graduate work done at other institutions must be approved by the department chair, dean, and University director of Graduate Studies.
 Final evaluation of and acceptance of transfer credit will not be made until the student has been in residence for one semester.
-Coursework accepted for transfer must carry with it a letter or numeric grade and cannot have been graded pass/fail and may not have counted toward another graduate degree.
+Coursework accepted for transfer must carry with it a letter or numeric grade (B or better) and cannot have been graded pass/fail and may not have counted toward another graduate degree.
 Transfer of credit for doctoral degree programs is limited to not more than six (6) semester hours or nine (9) quarter hours beyond the master's degree.
-Exceptions to this restriction may be made only with the approval of the department chair and the director of Graduate Studies.

-B. Credit earned as a non-degree graduate student cannot be applied toward a doctoral degree.
+Exceptions to this restriction may be made only with the approval of the department chair and the director of Graduate Studies. - B. Credit earned as a non-degree graduate student cannot be applied toward a doctoral degree.